agerlet/QuizX/README.md

 ## Architecture

 The xed comes with 3 parts:
-- the service
+- student Lambda Function
 - student portal
+- teacher Lambda Function
 - teacher portal

-### The service
+### The Lambda Functions

-The service is a dotnet core 3.1 WebAPI running in the background to collect data from student portal and get ready to be queried by the teacher portal.
+The Lambda Functions are .Net 5 Lambda Custom Runtime Functions to collect data from student portal and get ready to be queried by the teacher portal.

-#### Restore

-    # At the root of this repository, run the following command
-    $ dotnet restore

-#### Build

-    # At the root of this repository, run the following command
-    $ dotnet build

-#### Test

-    # At the root of this repository, run the following command
-    $ dotnet test

-#### Run

-    # At the root of this repository, run the following command
-    $ dotnet run --project ./api/api.csproj

-#### Build docker container

-    # At the root of this repository, run the following command
-    # [tag] should be replaced by the actual tag name e.g. 0.03
-    # Go to Docker Hub to find out the latest tag
-    $ docker build -t agerlet/xed-api:[tag] .

-    # login to docker hub
-    $ docker login
-    $ docker push agerlet/xed-api:[tag]
+For more info, please find [this](./Teacher.Lambda/src/Teacher.Lambda/Readme.md) for teacher Lambda Function and [this](./Student.Lambda/src/Student.Lambda/Readme.md) for student Lambda Function.

 ### The student portal

 The student portal is a react project to present the quiz to the students and report the student activities.

-#### Install

-    # At the student directory of this repository, run the following command
-    $ yarn install

-#### Build

-    # At the student directory of this repository, run the following command
-    $ yarn build

-#### Test

-    # At the student of this repository, run the following command
-    $ yarn test

-#### Run

-    # At the student of this repository, run the following command
-    $ yarn start
+For more info, please find this [README.md](./student/README.md) for student portal.

 ### The teacher portal

 The teacher portal is a react project to present the answers to the teacher.

-#### Install

-    # At the teacher directory of this repository, run the following command
-    $ yarn install

-#### Build
+For more info, please find this [README.md](./teacher/README.md) for teacher portal.

+## Unit tests

+Some of the unit tests reply on the docker container dynamodb-local.

-    # At the teacher directory of this repository, run the following command
+    # At the root of this repository, run the following script to start dynamodb-local.
-    $ yarn build
+    $ ./scripts/start-dynamodb-local.sh

-#### Test

-    # At the teacher of this repository, run the following command
+    # At the root of this repository, run the following script to stop & remove dynamodb-local.
-    $ yarn test

-#### Run

-    ## At the teacher of this repository, run the following command
-    $ yarn start
+    $ ./scripts/stop-dynamodb-local.sh